sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - app-guide/1000 - color.md

 ***Dotted blue boxes*** represent discarded method data.
 Sensible methods filter out captured data depending on parameters you set in the field, the anchor, and the method.

-For example, in the following image, a Row method captures everything to the right of the text "Python", but a tiebreaker selects "0" (dark blue box) and discards "first" (light blue box).
+For example, in the following image, a Row method captures everything to the right of the text "Python", but a tiebreaker selects "0" (dark blue box) and discards "first" (dotted blue box).

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/ui_filtered_method.png)